A naive young maid was seduced, told a lie and abandoned in a pregnant state.

 The entity of the Merchant Marine

-Savannah is a river port city, located on the Savannah River which flows into the Atlantic.
-The close proximity to the river and sea made it the home of men and their families who made their living on the docks, the boats, and the shipping industry.
-Merchant marines were men who worked on the boats, many of whom lived in Savannah, a convenient commute!
+Savannah is a port city, located on the Savannah River, which flows into the Atlantic.
+As a result of this it is also the home of men and their families who made their living on the docks, the boats, and the shipping industry.
+Merchant marines worked on the boats, and lived in Savannah, a convenient commute!

-This building was once home to this entity, who obviously loved his home.
+The Inn was once home to this entity, who obviously loved his home.
 Not much is known about him.
-Perhaps he died suddenly while on a boat, or could’ve perished in an epidemic outbreak.
-Perhaps he doesn’t know that he is dead and is just going about his business.
+Perhaps he died suddenly while on a boat, or he could’ve perished in an epidemic outbreak.
+Perhaps he doesn’t know that he’s dead and is just going about his business.

-Anne Powell may have died by her own actions, but she is a lively, mischievous spirit who has no trouble entertaining herself.
+She may have died by her own hand, but she is a lively, mischievous spirit who has no trouble entertaining herself.

-Anne Powell’s room was on the second floor, 204, which is the area she makes her presence known most strongly.
-The owners of 17 Hundred 90 Restaurant and Inn used to make guests who wanted to stay in this room sign a waiver saying that they would not be entitled for their money back if they left in the middle of the night because they were frightened.
-However, this room is now very popular with ghost seekers and curious folks who know what they are getting into when they rent this room.
-There’s a paranormal experience log one can record experiences.
+Her room was on the second floor, 204, which is where she makes her presence known most strongly.
+The owners of the Inn used to make guests who wanted to stay in this room sign a waiver saying that they would not be entitled for their money back if they left in the middle of the night if they were frightened.
+However, the room is now very popular with ghost seekers and curious folks who know what they are getting into when they check in.
+The room has a paranormal log one can use to record experiences.

 Anne has been seen sitting in the chair by the room’s fireplace.

-An unseen female presence is often sensed in this room.
+An unseen female presence is often sensed here.

 This entity likes to tease the living!

-Anne likes to turn on the lights and /or clock radio in the early morning hours.
+She likes to turn on the lights and/or the clock radio in the early morning hours.

-Anne likes to yank the covers off couples, and has been known to throw their covers up in the air, in a spirit of fun!
+She also likes to yank the covers off of couples, and has been known to throw their covers up in the air, in a spirit of fun!

-If the living leave jewelry, personal items and keys on the fireplace mantle, she will take them and put the items in strange places.
+If the living leave jewelry, personal items and keys on the fireplace mantle, she will take them and puts them in strange places.

-This entity has a weakness for nice undergarments, but she usually gives back the ones she doesn’t like in some manner eventually.
+She has a weakness for nice undergarments, but usually gives back the ones she doesn’t like eventually.

 Her spirit is as emotional as when she was alive.
 If the living are kind and she likes them, she will not bother them during the night too much.

-One young couple burned a vanilla candle in the room, and expressed sympathy for what happened to her, which pleased this spirit.
+One young couple burned a vanilla candle in the room, and expressed sympathy for what happened to her, which pleased her.

 A young honeymooning couple awoke one early morning to find water drops falling from the ceiling.
 The spirit of Anne was still crying about her lost love and the rejection she felt.

-One day, as he went around collecting the cards on the first, second and third floors, he felt a strange coldness and an uncomfortable feeling of being watched.
+One day, as he went around collecting the cards on the first, starting with those on the first floor, he felt a strange coldness and the uncomfortable feeling that he was being watched.

-The intensity grew and by the time he reached the third floor, it reached a peak when he felt the strange sensation of being picked up off the floor of the hallway about 6 inches.
-He flew down the stairways to escape.
+The intensity grew and by the time he reached the third floor, it reached a peak when he felt the strange sensation of being picked up off the floor of the hallway about six inches.
+He promptly rushed down the stairways to escape.